WordPress Plugins

 If you're in any WordPress or AI subreddit lately, you've seen the question.
 “Can Claude just build me an Elementor page?”
 Variants: “How do I get AI to design pages in Elementor?”
 “What's the best MCP server for Elementor?”

-The honest answer is: yes, you can use Claude to edit Elementor pages — but the how matters way more than people make it sound.
+The honest answer is: yes, you can use Claude to edit Elementor pages.
+But the how matters way more than people make it sound.
 There are four real workflows that work today.
 Each is good at a different thing.
 Picking the wrong one is what leads to most of the “AI page generation is broken” frustration you see on Twitter.

 This guide covers all four, with concrete cases for when to reach for each.